Security

 Rate Limiting

-Exceeding limits returns 429 Too Many Requests.
+Exceeding the HTTP rate limit returns 429 Too Many Requests.

 Prompt Injection Considerations